The Ultimate New England Fall Road Trip Itinerary (6 States)

 The Berkshires, New Hampshire

-I have the answer on how to stay flexible, not worry about accommodation reservations, and save a lot of money! – CAMPING!
+Camping is the answer to staying flexible, not worrying about accommodation reservations, and saving A LOT of money!

-I discovered that camping is the absolute best way to road trip New England in the fall, by accident, not by choice.
+We discovered that camping is the absolute best way to road trip New England in the fall.
+By accident, not by choice.
 You see, when my husband and I went to New England in October of 2020, Covid was still a thing.
-Many accommodations wouldn’t let out of staters stay, or you needed a negative covid test within 72 hours of your reservation.
+It made traditional accommodations tricky.

-We decided to give this whole road trip car camping thing a try.
-It turned out to be the best experience ever!
+So, we decided to give the car camper route a try, and it turned out to be the best experience ever!

-If you want to find areas where you can disperse camp, then click on this BLM website and explore their interactive map or this USFS website for rules and regulations.
+If you want to find areas where you can camp for free, check out the BLM website and explore their interactive map or the USFS website for rules and regulations.

-If you are not thrilled with the idea of sleeping in your car, then consider renting an RV or camper from Outdoorsy.
+If sleeping in your car doesn’t sound appealing, consider renting an RV or camper from Outdoorsy for more comfortable while camping.

 Leaf Peeping New England